GSK-Biostatistics/r_graphics_ggplot2_training/README.md

 # Editing the Materials

-NEVER edit the 'main' or 'preview' branch directly.
-Always create a new branch by forking the 'preview' branch and work on changes there.
+NEVER edit the 'main' branch directly.
+Always create a new branch by forking the 'main' branch and work on changes there.

 1. Make your updates to the qmd files
 2. Render/serve the book locally
 3. Generate the course script
-4. Create the manifest file
 5. Commit and push changes
-6. Copy the new course script to the shared location on WARP (if you have permission, else contact the directory owner)

 ## Updating the Qmd files